 The first six weeks of a kitten's life mark the most rapid time of growth and development.
-This week-by-week rundown highlights the changes you can expect to see.
+This week-by-week rundown highlights the changes you can expect to see in the various developmental stages.
 Remember, all kittens are a little different; some may develop slightly slower while others develop quickly.
 There is no need to worry unless the rate of development is significantly different from what is mentioned.

 A newborn kitten is tiny and weighs only a few ounces.
 Eyes and ear canals have not opened up yet, and the umbilical cord stump is still attached to her tummy.
 She will not be able to move much, and any small sounds she makes will be weak mews as she hunts for her mother's nipple.
 If you look closely, you will note the kitten does not have teeth.